Field Trips

 Ocean-Front Property: Giant Clams of the Mancos Shale

-Join Dr. Joshua Lively for a tour of the Cretaceous Mancos Shale and a look at the life inhabiting this ancient sea, including ammonites and giant clams!
+Join paleontologist Joshua Lively for a tour of the Cretaceous Mancos Shale and a look at the life that once inhabited this ancient sea, including ammonites and giant clams.

 Fossil Point Dinosaur Bones